Paternity Lawyers in Massachusetts

-Essentially, paternity is synonymous with fatherhood.
-Establishing paternity establishes a man as the legal father of a child, which can have profound impact on matters such as child support, child custody and parenting plans.
+Paternity is synonymous with fatherhood.
+Establishing paternity establishes a man as the legal father, which can have a profound impact on matters such as child support, custody, and parenting plans.
 In some situations, paternity is assumed.
 For example, if a woman is married and has a child, her husband is assumed to be the legal father.
 To prove otherwise would require genetic testing for paternity.
-There is also something called a “voluntary acknowledgement of paternity” which is a document two people can sign to establish the legal father, regardless of whether the man is the biological father.
+There is also something called a “voluntary acknowledgment of paternity” which is a document two people can sign to establish the legal father, regardless of whether the man is the biological father.

-If you need to establish paternity, we invite you to contact the team at Miller Law Group, P.C. for a free case evaluation.
+If you need to establish paternity, we invite you to contact us for a free case evaluation.

 Benefits of Establishing a Legal Father

 There are many legal and relational benefits to establishing paternity through genetic testing.

 - Women can file petitions for child support